devopshobbies/boundary-vault-stack/Contributing.md

 ## Getting Started

-1. **Fork the repository**: Start by forking the repository to your GitHub account.
+1. **Fork the Repository**: Begin by forking the repository to your GitHub account.

-2. **Clone the repository**: Clone your forked repository to your local machine:
+2. **Clone the Repository**: Clone your forked repository to your local machine:
     ```bash
     git clone https://github.com/your-username/boundary-vault-stack.git
     cd boundary-vault-stack
     ```

-3. **Set up your environment**: Ensure you have the necessary dependencies installed as outlined in the [documentation](./artifacts/wiki.md).
+3. **Set Up Your Environment**: Ensure you have the necessary dependencies installed as outlined in the [documentation](./artifacts/wiki.md).

-4. **Read the documentation**: Familiarize yourself with the project by thoroughly reading the [documentation](./artifacts/wiki.md) and reviewing the [diagram of the automation workflow](https://linktw.in/PloXtt).
+4. **Review the Documentation**: Familiarize yourself with the project by thoroughly reading the [documentation](./artifacts/wiki.md) and reviewing the [automation workflow diagram](https://linktw.in/PloXtt).

 ## Types of Contributions